Difference Between MariaDB vs MySQL

 - Test cases are provided for all fixed bugs in MariaDB, but MySQL does not provide test cases.

-- JSON files are stored as true text in MariaDB, while in MySQL, they are stored in binary format.
+- MariaDB stores JSON files as true text, while MySQL stores them in binary format.

-- When JSON_SEARCH is done, MariaDB provides a warning while MySQL shows an error for the same.
+- When performing JSON_SEARCH, MariaDB issues a warning, while MySQL throws an error for the same operation.

-- While doing statements abort, MariaDB kills any queries that come in its way while MySQL stops only SELECTs.
+- While doing statements abort, MariaDB kills any queries coming its way, while MySQL stops only SELECTs.

 - MariaDB accepts contributions from the community, but MySQL has much documentation for the users to contribute bug fixes.